dcavar/nlp-lab.github.io/README.md

 The Natural Language Processing Lab (NLP-Lab) is focused on theoretical work and implementations of [Natural Language Processing] ([NLP]) and [Artificial Intelligence] ([AI]) solutions using hybrid approaches, empiricist, neural, probabilistic, and knowledge-driven, with a particular interest in neuro-symbolic modeling.
 We are also strongly interested in Quantum [NLP] and [NLP] combined with Machine Learning ([ML]) solutions for computer vision and multi-modal information processing.

 The NLP-Lab is located at [Indiana University at Bloomington](https://indiana.edu/).
-While it is mainly a local group of researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.
+While it is mainly a local group of students and researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.

-We meet a couple of times a week on campus in person.
-The current meeting location is in Ballantine Hall 142 every Monday at 6 PM.
-(See Teams and email announcements for more details.)
+**During summer 2023 we meet every week in Luddy Hall 0002 every Wednesday 4-6 PM.
+(See Teams and email announcements for more details.)**

 - [Publications](/publications)
 - [Software](/software)